 If you’re looking for a fun, indoor winter activity that’s easy on the wallet but also gives you an opportunity to get out of the house, try adaptive bowling.
 Located in Eastbrook Lanes, Kentwood Parks and Recreation center offers both recreational and competitive bowling leagues that’ll give you an adrenaline rush and a chance to make new friends.
 At the end of the season, teams get to celebrate their success with a pizza party.
 Now that’s what we call a win-win!

 Like What you're reading?
 Subscribe to our Newsletter and get new updates directly to your inbox

 Try Ice Fishing

 If you’re looking for a unique winter activity that will get you out of the house and into nature, then ice fishing is a perfect choice.
 There are many different ways to go about ice fishing, but regardless of which method you choose, there’s no doubt that it can be an incredibly rewarding experience with the potential for some fantastic catches.
 With this winter sport, you’ll be able to enjoy the beautiful scenery of snow-covered trees, mountains, and lakes while catching some delicious fresh fish.

 Participate in Wheelchair Curling

 Want to try out something more competitive than a leisurely game of bowling?
 Wheelchair curling may be right up your alley.
 Wheelchair curling is played on a standard size ice rink with four players on each team who use specially designed sleds that allow them to slide across the ice surface instead of walking.
 There is a range of different curling clubs around Michigan, including the Kalamazoo Curling Club and Detroit Curling Club that welcome new players with open arms.
-The Traverse City Curling Club also has a state-of-the-art facility that caters to the needs of wheelchair users!
 So bring your wheelchair and get ready to slide!